Guardians vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Guardians have posted a mark of 3-1.
+- In four games as the underdog over the last 10 matchups, the Guardians have a record of 2-2.

-- When it comes to the over/under, the Guardians and their foes are 4-5-1 in their last 10 contests.
+- When it comes to the over/under, the Guardians and their opponents are 5-4-1 in their previous 10 games.

+- The Guardians' previous 10 matchups have not had a spread set by sportsbooks.

 Discover More About This Game